null-vector/akka-reactivemongo-plugin/README.md

 ## Persistence Id
 By default the persistence id has the following form: `<Aggregate>-<Id>`, and the aggregate will be the name of the journal collection.

-You can change the persistence id format by adding yor own collection extractor name, implementing the trait `org.nullvector.CollectionNameMapping`, and registering in the configuration:
+You can change the persistence id format by adding your own collection extractor name, implementing the trait `org.nullvector.CollectionNameMapping`, and registering in the configuration:
 ```
 akka-persistence-reactivemongo {